mfumagalli/ngsTools/TUTORIAL.md

 Please note that [ANGSD](http://popgen.dk/angsd/index.php/Main_Page#Overview) and [NGSadmix](http://www.popgen.dk/software/index.php/NgsAdmix) have not been developed by us and therefore questions on these tools should be addressed to their Authors.
 However, given the utility of such tools, we felt the need to include them to present a more comprehensive view on the application of this probabilistic approach to process NGS data in population genetics.
 Finally, we are using [SAMtools](http://samtools.sourceforge.net/) for indexing files, [FastMe](http://www.atgc-montpellier.fr/fastme/) for plotting trees and [R](https://www.r-project.org/) for manipulating and plotting results.
 This tutorial has been tested with SAMtools version 1.3.1, FastME version 2.1.4, R version 3.2.5.
+Please note that R scripts provided for plot here are for illustrative purposes with the example data sets only.
+They should be modified if you want to use them with your data set.

 First, set directories to all required programs depending on where you installed them, for instance these are my paths: